StavrosOrf/EV2Gym/README.md

 - [x] Implement the replay_game feature using the saved data from the simulation for actual objective value (using the gurobi optimization model)
 - [x] TODO debug the replay_game feature(the spawn of EVS asserion fails assert (self.n_evs_connected < self.n_ports))
 - [x] Add more plot visualizations for the simulation about EV such as energy level and  charging cycles, etc.
+- [ ] Implement seed in the main environment

 #### Debugging
 Here, I will write down the debugging tasks I am currently working on: